jckantor/TCLab/experimental/README.rst

 Experimental
 ============

-This directory contains items that are experimental in nature, including experimental python code and Jupyter notebooks documenting new use cases for tclab.
+This directory contains items that are experimental in nature including python code, Jupyter notebooks documenting possible use cases, and development notes.
 User beware!